cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 authentication in which case server authentication through OPAQUE may be forgone).
-In OPAQUE the server authenticates using the private key PrivS whose corresponding public key PubS is sent to the user as part of EnvU.
-There are two options: If PubS is the same as the public key the server used in the 1-RTT authentication (step (i)) then there is no need for further authentication.
+In OPAQUE the server authenticates using the private key skS whose corresponding public key pkS is sent to the user as part of EnvU.
+There are two options: If pkS is the same as the public key the server used in the 1-RTT authentication (step (i)) then there is no need for further authentication.
 <!-- In this case, the client gets assurance from the authenticated
-EnvU, not (only) from the PKI certificates. --> Otherwise, the server needs to send a signature under PrivS that is piggybacked to the second OPAQUE message in (ii).
+EnvU, not (only) from the PKI certificates. --> Otherwise, the server needs to send a signature under skS that is piggybacked to the second OPAQUE message in (ii).
 In this case, the signature would cover the running transcript hash as is standard in TLS 1.3.
 The client signature in the last message also covers the transcript hash including the